zootedb0t/url_shortner/README.md

 * Flask - Core dependency
 * SQLAlchemy - For working with database
 * requests - For sending GET and POST request
-* pyperclip - For copy to clipboard functionality
 * PyQRCode - For generating QR code of URL

 For using bitly api go to [Bitly](https://bitly.com/)